-The Indian Ocean Slave Trade
+The African Diaspora of the Indian Ocean

 Few need introducing to the Western movement of slaves from Africa across the Atlantic Ocean.
 Much has been documented and studied.
 But this wasn’t the only slave route that existed; a far older eastern movement of slaves was forcibly taking people to the opposite side of the world.
 Between the first and 20th century, beginning with Arabs and the Ottomans, and later continued by the Portuguese, the Dutch, French and the British, an estimated 4 million African’s were taken from their homes, mostly in East Africa, and across the Indian Ocean.